-Before a camp you must apply to the camp on-line and sign-up for an interview with the camp director.
-The camp director will decide who is able to go on camp.
+Before a camp you must apply to the camp on-line and pass an online background check.

 Before you volunteer at any activity working with children you must be fingerprinted with Camp Wildcat to check your criminal background for crimes against children.
 This is a safeguard to protect the children we work with.